bittner/django-apptemplates/README.rst

 Version Support
 ===============

-Python 2.4 through 3.5, and Django 1.3 through 1.9 are supported (confirmed by
+Python 2.5 through 3.5, and Django 1.4 through 1.9 are supported.
-primitive tests).

 Installation, Setup and Use
 ===========================